onemanking/unity-addressable-with-unirx/README.md

 }
 ```

-***Note AddressableManager and AddressablerObject have some problem when the game object that contains the loaded asset has been destroyed, and there are other game objects still share the loaded asset. there will cause the problem because the loaded asset will be missing.***
+***Note AddressableManager and AddressablerObject have some problem when the game object that contains the loaded asset has been destroyed, and there are other game objects still sharing the loaded asset.
+There will cause the problem because the loaded asset will be missing.***

 ## Example Scenes